p4-team/ctf/2017-06-17-googlectf/moon/README.md

 After finding the main function, reversing the main logic was not too hard.
 The program was loading a couple of resources from read-only section - some of them being PNGs, some were random-looking hex strings, and there was even a shader program.
-One of the "random" strings was later decrypted to another shader program.
-I found it pretty suspicious, so I decided to take a closer look at it:
+One of the "random" strings was later decrypted to another shader program (I saw it in debugger).
+I found it pretty suspicious,
+so I decided to take a closer look at it:
 ```
 #version 430